nacular/doodle/docs/behaviors.md

 Take a TabbedPanel for example.
 The number of configurations is fairly open-ended; and the API would be needlessly complicated if it tried to encompass everything.

 This is where [`Behavior`s]() come in.
-Views can accept a Behavior and delegate things like rendering, hit-detection and anything else to provide deep customization.
+Views can offer deep customization by delegating rendering, hit detection and anything else to Behaviors.
 TabbedPanel--along with Textfield and many other controls--actually does this.